lavjain/gcp-workflows-sample/README.md

 * **Google Cloud Storage (GCS):** Stores the input files and triggers the workflow upon new uploads.
 * **Cloud Functions:**
-    * `cloud-function-gcs-trigger`: A GCS-triggered function that initiates the Cloud Workflow.
     * `word-count-function`: An HTTP-triggered function that counts the total words in a text file.
     * `top-10-words-function`: An HTTP-triggered function that identifies the top 10 most frequent words.
     * `insert-bigquery-function`: An HTTP-triggered function that inserts the processed data into BigQuery.